SmartCommunityMiami/backend/README.md

 		eb open
 		```

-* You can now see the instance deployed
+* You can now see the deployed instance

+## Testing
+This test validates whether the controllers and models work correctly or not

+* Navigate to the backend directory

+* Run from the command line:

+	`bundle exec rspec`

 ## Versioning
 * Version 1.0